 Probability density functions (PDF)

-PDFs are mathsematical functions used to characterize continuous probability distributions.
+PDFs are mathematical functions used to characterize continuous probability distributions.
 As such, it gives us the probability density for all possible values of a variable, even those that exceed one.
 It is possible to depict a probability density function as an equation or a graph.

 A curve represents the probability density function in a graph.
-Determining the area under the curve within a certain range might help you estimate the likelibonnet that a given value will lie within that gap.
+Determining the area under the curve within a certain range might help you estimate the likelihood that a given value will lie within that gap.
 Another sort of function used to characterize continuous probability distributions is the cumulative distribution function.

 Types of continuous probability distributions